Art Therapy and Adults

-Wendy offers an opportunity to think with another person in a confidential setting.
+Art therapists offer an opportunity to think with another person in a confidential setting.
 Sometimes a one-off consultation is all that is wanted.
 At other times a first meeting leads to further exploration and a regular weekly appointment is arranged.
 Ongoing appointments usually take place at the same time each week.

 People who come to Art Therapy need have no previous experience or skill in art.
 Some clients prefer art-making to talking.
 Others choose to talk and many use a mixture of both.

 Art Therapy is different from conventional talking therapies: the art materials provide another dimension.
 ‘I pick up the art materials and it’s as though the drawing starts making itself,’ said an Art Therapy client.